A Journey Within and Beyond Methamphetamines

 Synthesized in Japanese and German labs at the end of the 1800s during the big world wars, meth was initially distributed in the military in Nazi Germany under the name Pervitin.
 Pervitin helped Luftwaffe pilots be particularly focused, psychopathic, and aggressive, better soldiers in Hitler’s genocidal agenda.
-However, even there, the drug’s detrimental effects became a cause for rolling it back due to severe addiction, psychosis, and violent behavior.
+However, even there, the detrimental effects of meth became a cause for rolling it back due to severe meth addiction, psychosis, and violent behavior.

 In its origins, meth had a genuinely anti-human intention and effect: to assist in genocide.
-Since that time, it was resurrected under a different name when revamped, marketed, and widely prescribed in the United States as a diet pill in the mid 20thcentury.
+Since that time, it was resurrected under a different name when revamped, marketed, and widely prescribed in the United States as a diet pill in the mid-20th century.
 Meth addiction due to dieting created a generation of brain-damaged, addicted Americans, leading to children born with the chemical in their system, who consequently had to undergo meth addiction withdrawal upon leaving the womb.
 Then, healing lasting neurological impacts lives.

-Meth is still occasionally prescribed to treat obesity, despite universally known ill effects, including severe addiction, severe multiple health problems, and neurobiological devastation.
+women's addiction treatment program in Carlsbad, CaliforniaMeth is still occasionally prescribed to treat obesity, despite universally known ill effects, including severe meth addiction, severe multiple health problems, and neurobiological devastation.
 Amazingly, a medically sanctioned version of it, Desoxyn, continues to this day to be prescribed to children tagged with the ADHD label to aid in “focus.”
-Meth is also produced and trafficked illegally, enjoying ever-rising popularity as the drug expands into communities that did not use to be associated with it.
+Meth is also produced and trafficked illegally, enjoying ever-rising popularity as the drug expands into communities that did not use to be associated with it to begin abusing meth.

 Areas such as African American communities in inner cities, where crystal meth now competes with crack for the most sought-after substance’s title due to its intense, fast-acting high.
 Like crack, meth addiction is notoriously hard to kick, and at the same time, relatively cheap to produce, creating “lifetime customers” often after one use.
-To date, drug cartels operating in and outside of the US provide us with an abundant flow of the street versions of this chemical, known under different names and mixtures, including crystal, ice, speed, and crank.
+To date, drug cartels operating in and outside of the US provide us with an abundant flow of street versions of this chemical, known under different names and mixtures, including crystal, ice, speed, and crank.

 • Hyperactivity

-• Anorexia due to loss of appetite
+• Anorexia, which is one of the most common eating disorders, due to loss of appetite

 • Meth mouth (infections and loss of teeth due to dry mouth and teeth grinding)